ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 ![Difference Correlation Heatmap of Features A1](/diff_corr_heatmap.png "Difference in Correlation Heatmap of the A1 dataset: Healthy vs. Epileptic")

+Some correlations between the **spectral mean** and **basic statistical features** are significantly larger for epileptic eeg samples compared to healthy samples.
+These correlations can be used to classify eeg signals in our models.

 --------

 ## Discussion